effernan/Gale-Digital-Scholar-Lab-Data-Tutorial/README.md

 # Gale-Digital-Scholar-Lab-Data-Tutorial
 This is a tutorial to transform the text and metadata provided by Gale Digital Scholar Lab (https://www.gale.com/intl/primary-sources/digital-scholar-lab) into a user friendly CSV dataframe that can be used to implement Text Data Mining methodologies.

+If you would like to check whether your instution has access to any Gale Datasets please check this link: https://support.gale.com/locid

 The dataset used is **"The Times Digital Archive"** (https://www.gale.com/intl/c/the-times-digital-archive)

 The Digital Scholar Lab provides the option of downloading in separate CSV files: